 Spaying and neutering procedures are routine at our animal hospital.
 Our veterinarian will guide you on how to prepare your animal.
 The first thing a pet owner should do is to avoid being anxious, as animals can sense it and feel the same way.
 It is essential to remain as calm as possible to help keep the animal relaxed.

-Before the procedure, our experienced animal doctor will examine your pet through pre-anesthetic bloodwork to ensure fitness for a spay & neuter surgery and eliminate any complications.
+Before the procedure, our experienced veterinarians will examine your pet through pre-anesthetic bloodwork to ensure fitness for a spay or neuter surgery and to help decrease any complications.
 Like humans prepare for surgery, an animal will also need to fast the night before the appointment.

 However, some exceptions apply to animals with specific cases.
-For example, if your pet suffers from diabetes, our veterinarian may recommend a small meal before surgery.
+For example, if your pet suffers from diabetes, our veterinarians may recommend a small meal before surgery.

 How to Care for Your Pet after the Procedure

-Our veterinarian discharges every animal that undergoes surgery with postoperative painkillers and care instructions to ensure a full recovery.
+Our veterinarian discharges every animal that undergoes surgery with postoperative pain medication and care instructions to ensure a full recovery.
 We may also choose to keep your pet under observation for several hours after the operation.
 It will depend on your animal’s age, size, and health status.

 Benefits of Spay and Neuter Procedures